lkndl/typst-bioinfo-thesis/main.typ

   image("/images/tv_problems.png"),
   placement: bottom,
   gap: 1em,
-  caption: figure.caption(position: top, [Example full-width image, caption above] + [.
-Most people do not have computer science degrees, and they would probably count as more _method-y_ than _material-y_?]), ) <tv-problems>
+  caption: figure.caption(position: top, flex-caption([Example full-width image, caption above], [.
+Most people do not have computer science degrees, and they would probably count as more _method-y_ than _material-y_?])), ) <tv-problems>
 Also: #lorem(200)
 #figure(
   image("/images/dingos.jpg", width: 100%),
   placement: auto,
   gap: 1em,
-  caption: [Another example full-width image] + [.
+  caption: flex-caption([Another example full-width image], [.
 Consumers are generally unaware that toddlers fall right into the #box(["tasty food"]) category for dingos; with anecdotal evidence suggesting that only individuals suffering from excessive slobbering ever successfully repelled the fanged predators.
-As tasty food, toddlers are clearly a *material*, _not_ a method.], ) <dingos>
+As tasty food, toddlers are clearly a *material*, _not_ a method.]), ) <dingos>

 === method A